 Finding the balance between upholding high expectations and having grace with yourself can be difficult, but we are here to navigate that with you.

-Q: How has your faith impacted your time in the Adult Degree Program?
+Q: How has your faith impacted your time in the Accelerated Online Degree program?

 I’m an ordained pastor, so it’s extremely enriching to be a part of a program where we get to bring the hope, joy, and love of Jesus Christ into our learning — but I do not walk into the classroom preaching.